Why companies fear anonymous surveys

 It has been shown the proper use of employee pulse surveys will increase employee engagement.
 This has also resulted in an improvement in a company’s business culture.
 This is a tool that provides management with real-time measurement of employee satisfaction as well as engagement.
 Being able to have access to so much data this quickly means managers are able to more accurately determine employee morale and more.
 This has proven more effective than reviewing data that was collected weeks or months earlier.

-This is software that was developed to provide employee survey characteristics not provided in any other way.
-It enables companies to have weekly surveys, gamified surveys that are fun to use and more.
+Clarity Wave is a software that was developed to deliver employee survey characteristics not provided in any other way.
+It enables companies to have weekly gamified surveys that are fun to use and more.
 New questions can be provided weekly and designed to meet specific goals.
 It is safe, anonymous, interesting and something employees enjoy doing.
 Employee turnover rates go down and levels of job satisfaction increase.
-Learn more at the website http://claritywave.com/
+Learn more about Clarity Wave software/ or schedule a demo to see how Clarity Wave can help you have more engaged employees and improve your company’s culture.